transloadit/uppy.io/docs/companion.md

 `https://my.companion.server.com/onedrive/redirect`

 Please see [Supported Providers](https://uppy.io/docs/companion/#Supported-providers) for a list of all Providers and their corresponding names.

-### How to scale Companion?

-Two ways of running many concurrent Companion instances.

-In our experience Companion will saturate network interface cards before other resources on commodity virtual servers (`c5d.2xlarge` for instance).
-Yet we recommend running at least two instances in production, so that if the Node.js event loop gets blocked by one or more requests (due to a bug or spike in traffic), it doesn’t also block or slow down all other requests as well (due to Node.js single threaded nature.)
-As an example for scale, one OSS enterprise customer of Transloadit that self-hosts Companion to power an education service that is deployed by virtually all universities globally, deploys 7 Companion instances, their earlier solution ran on 35 instances.

-But as always it depends and your mileage may vary, so we recommend to add observability.
-You can let Prometheus crawl the `/metrics` endpoint and graph that with Grafana for instance.

-#### Separate endpoints

-One option is to run many instances with each instance having its own unique HTTP endpoint.
-This could be on separate ports, (sub)domain names, or IPs.
-With this setup, you can either
-1. implement your own logic that will direct each upload to a specific Companion endpoint by setting the `companionUrl` option
-2. or by setting the Companion option `COMPANION_SELF_ENDPOINT`.
-This option will make Companion to respond with a special `i-am` HTTP header containing the value from `COMPANION_SELF_ENDPOINT`.
-When Uppy’s Companion client sees this header, it will pin all following requests for the upload to this endpoint.

-In either case, you would then also typically configure a single Companion instance (one endpoint) to handle all OAuth authentication requests, so that you only need to specify a single OAuth callback URL.
-See also `oauthDomain` and `validHosts`.

-#### Behind a load balancer

-The other option is to set up a load balancer in front of many Companion instances.
-Then Uppy’s companion client will only see a single endpoint and send all requests to the associated load balancer, which will then distribute them between Companion instances.
-The companion instances will then coordinate their messages and events over Redis so that any instance can serve the client’s requests.
-Note that sticky sessions are **not** needed with this setup.
-Here are some requirements for this setup:

-* The instances need to be connected to the same Redis server.
-* You need to set `COMPANION_SECRET` to the same value on both servers.
-* if you use the `companionKeysParams` feature (Transloadit), you also need `COMPANION_PREAUTH_SECRET` to be the same on each instance.
-* All other configuration needs to be the same, except if you’re running many instances on the same machine, then `COMPANION_PORT` should be different for each instance.

 ### How to use Companion with Kubernetes?